Learning Low-Frequency Motion Control for Robust and Dynamic Robot Locomotion: Results

 Figure~\ref{fig:joint_trajectories_vs_frequencies} (top) illustrates a toy example of a 1 DoF PD controller tracking sinusoidal set points updated at \SI{5}{\hertz} and \SI{200}{\hertz} for $k_p\in\{50, 65, 80, 95\}$ and $k_d=2$.
 For the \SI{5}{\hertz} update frequency, the joint trajectories converge to very similar states before a new set point is generated.
 Note that, we use $k_p=80$ and $k_d=2.0$ for deploying our policies on to the real robot.
 For a \SI{5}{\hertz} controller, this implies the sensory readings at each update step are less effected by actuation tracking dynamics in comparison for higher update frequencies such as \SI{200}{\hertz}.
 This implies that, for an effective control behavior, the \SI{200}{\hertz} policy requires observability of the actuation dynamics.

 We hypothesize that LFMC allows for operation as a planner and refer to it as \textit{motion planning hypothesis}.
+In this context, motion planning refers to generation of target states without an adaptive tracking system as is common in optimization-based approaches~\cite{Bellicoso2018} which utilize a planner in addition to a whole-body controller.
 This makes low-frequency motion controllers robust to actuation dynamics under the assumption that the low-level actuation controller stably tracks the generated joint states.
 Figure~\ref{fig:joint_trajectories_vs_frequencies} (bottom) illustrates why the stable tracking is necessary.
 For cases of under or over-damping, the motion controller may be required to adapt to the settling state even with low-frequency control.